 The #1 enemy of your cast-iron skillet is moisture - always wash it by hand.
 The dishwasher will strip your well-earned seasoning and does not get your cast iron as dry as it needs to be to prevent rusting.

 Never store your leftovers in the pan.
 Once the pan is cool, remove all leftover food and hand wash your pan.
-Don't pre-soak your pan, but you can submerge it in water while you wash.
+Don't pre-soak your pan, but you can submerge it in the water while you wash.

 Use a dishcloth or a cast iron scrubber, made of chain mail.
 Do not use steel wool or harsh scrubber pads on your pan as they will remove your well-earned seasoning.

+Avoid harsh chemicals and cleaners.
 Cast iron is not made to withstand harsh chemicals and cleaners that can strip your seasoning and ruin the cast iron.
 Baking soda and vinegar seem natural enough but they will also agitate and remove seasoning on your pan.

 Contrary to popular belief, you can use dish soap on cast iron.
 Dish soaps, preferably eco-friendly brands, are gentle enough to be used on your pan.